wjnbreu/special-feature-generator/README.md

 ###But I Want to Use Non-NPM packages?!
 No problem.
 But you still need to let browserify know about it.
 Just set the shim in `package.json` file and include the JS from a CDN in the `index.html/jade` file, or add to the `lib` directory.
 Then `require('some-thing')` like normal.

+##Serving
+Just type `gulp` or `gulp dev`

+##Production
+Just type `gulp prod` to package everything up nicely.

+##Deploy
+No deploy options included here, but once you have a folder on the specials FTP, I recommend adding [vinyl-ftp](https://www.npmjs.com/package/vinyl-ftp) as a `dev-dependency` and adding a task to the Gulpfile.
+Or you can just drag and drop.

+But be careful...
+And watch out for media-house caching rules.
+You will need to manually run `gulp rev-replace` after running `gulp prod`.

 ## License